Central State Hospital Louisville

 |Building Style||Kirkbride Plan|

 |Peak Patient Population||2,400|

 There are 2 cemeteries on the former hospital property that is now part of the E.P.
 Tom Sawyer State park.
 Strawberry Hill and Peace On Earth, with Strawberry Hill being the older of the two.
-All graves are marked & the number of patients buried there currently unknown.
+All graves are marked and the number of patients buried there currently unknown.
 Ongoing research has brought the number to nearly 1,000 names.

 Images of Central State Hospital

 |Whos here now: Members 0 Guests 0 Bots & Crawlers 1|